 By keeping an eagle eye on your expenses, you can promptly reimburse employees.
-Prompt reimbursements keeps your team happy because they don’t have to chase you to remind you of that expense reports they filed over a month ago.
+Prompt reimbursements keep your team happy because they don’t have to chase you to remind you of the expense reports they filed over a month ago.

 4. You Can Quickly Determine How Profitable Your Business Is